Classifying spaces of infinity-sheaves: Introduction

-We would like to thank Peter Teichner for asking the question that started this project, and for his encouragement and patient feedback throughout the process.
-We also thank Michael Weiss for generously sharing his insight into this problem (particularly in regard to Lemma~\ref{lem:MW}).
+We would like to thank Peter Teichner for asking the question that started this project in Spring 2011, and for his encouragement and patient feedback throughout the process.
+We also thank Michael Weiss for generously sharing his insight into this problem (particularly in regard to \cref{lem:MW}).
 This project has been going on for many years, and during that time we have benefited from discussions with many colleagues and hosting of various institutions.
-In particular, we thank Ulrich Bunke, Jacob Lurie, Gustavo Granja, Aaron Mazel-Gee and Thomas Nikolaus for helpful discussions and comments; we are grateful to the MSRI, the MPI and the HIM in Bonn, and the universities of Muenster and Stanford for their hospitality.
+In particular, we thank Ulrich Bunke, Jacob Lurie, Gustavo Granja, Aaron Mazel-Gee and Thomas Nikolaus for helpful discussions and comments, and the referee for helpful remarks that simplified an argument in a previous version of this paper.
+We are grateful to the MSRI, the MPIM and the HIM in Bonn, and the universities of Münster, Göttingen, Regensburg, and Stanford for their hospitality.
 D.P.'s gratitude extends to the $n$Lab for being a wonderful resource.
-P.B. was supported by FCT through grant SFRH/BPD/99841/2014.
+P.B.~was supported by FCT through grant SFRH/BPD/99841/2014.